VasilGVasilev/InterviewPrep/php/basic-testing.md

 This will run your `EventControllerIntegrationTest` and output the results in the terminal.

-Summary: Integration tests aim at grasping broader part of the app, usually, the services.
-To achieve
+Summary: Integration tests aim at grasping broader part of the app, usually, how different pieces of the system work together, for example, testing interations between databases, APIs and other external systems.
+Thus, control to the mock browser via static::createClient() is crucial.
-@TODO: finish explanation of difference unit vs integ
+Basically, the difference between unit and integration tests is that unit tests focus on the isolation aspect of testing a single unit, nothing stops you from testing a bigger part of the app via unti tests, but unit tests use mocks and it defeats their purpose, it is better to simulate the whole environment via browser, namely, evolving to integration tests.